 What is an Connecticut Amendment to a mechanics' lien Claim?

-LienItNow.com prepares, files and serves Connecticut Amendments to mechanics' lien Claims for a fee of $250.00.
+LienItNow.com prepares, files and serves Connecticut Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

 Click Here to File a Connecticut Lien Amendment Document

 When should a Connecticut Discharge of mechanics' lien claim be filed?

 LienItNow.com prepares, files and serves Connecticut Discharges of mechanics' lien Claims.
 Once the lienor has been paid the amount contained in its mechanics lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.

 Click Here to File a Connecticut Lien Release Document

 Can I file a Bond Claim on a Connecticut Project?

 LienItNow.com prepares, files and serves Connecticut Bond Claims.
 Bond claims can only be filed on a project where the owner, contractor or subcontractor have obtained a payment bond to ensure that every contractor receives payment for the work performed on the Project.
 The payment bonds issued by sureties for construction projects have specific timing requirements, but most require claimants to submit claims against the bond within sixty to ninety days from the claimants' last date of work.
 Bond claims as or more effective than a lien claim because the payment bond acts as a guarantee that payment will be made for work properly completed.

 Click Here to File a Connecticut Bond Claim Document